Have Questions?

 662-327-7916

-Pines and Cady Hill is 24.4 miles from Starkville, Mississippi
+Pines and Cady Hill is 24.4 miles from Starkville, MS

 This facility also thinks that each client benefits most from individualized services.
 Because of this, it has been specializing in a wide collection of personalized treatments like legal advocacy, child care for clients children, veterans, domestic violence, transgender or (LGBT) clients, programs for the hearing impaired and more.
 In the same way, this drug and alcohol rehab facility provides these treatments in the following settings - short term addiction treatment programs, outpatient counseling, outpatient detoxification centers, inpatient drug and alcohol rehab facilities, long term treatment facilities and more.